lcscs12345/HBV_splicing_paper_2020/README.md

 #### Chun Shen Lim, Vitina Sozzi, Peter A. Revill, Chris M. Brown.
-Quantitative analysis of the spliced variants expressed by the major hepatitis B virus genotypes. (manuscript in preparation)
+(2020).
+Quantitative analysis of the splice variants expressed by the major hepatitis B virus genotypes. bioRxiv.
+DOI:

 #### Requirements
 Most tools can be installed using conda